 Social Impact Investing

 Worthy lets you lend money to American entrepreneurs running growing businesses.
 They refer to these loans as “social impact” investments because they help community businesses grow.
-This is in contrast to P2P lending platforms (such as Prosper.com) that offer unsecured loans for various purposes, such as debt consolidation, home improvement, etc. In order to benefit from Worthy bond proceeds, these business borrowers have to be vetted and offer collateral to secure the loan.
+This is in contrast to peer-to-peer (P2P) lending platforms that offer unsecured loans for various purposes, such as debt consolidation, home improvement, etc. In order to benefit from Worthy bond proceeds, these business borrowers have to be vetted and offer collateral to secure the loan.

 The bonds come in $10 increments to make it easy for anyone to participate.
 You can either buy the bonds directly via the Worthy website or you will soon be able to connect your debit or credit card to their smartphone app to have all of your purchases automatically rounded up to the next dollar.
 Once the amount adds up to $10, the app will automatically purchase a bond which will earn 5%, according to Worthy.
 This is a similar concept to that of micro-investment apps like Acorns, which allow you to invest your “spare change”.
 The idea is to make saving money a painless process.